Papayas (1 Medium (5 1/8 Inches Long X 3 Inches Dia)) and Coconut Water (100 G)

 How to consume Coconut Water | Papayas without glucose spikes

-Incorporate healthy fats like avocado or a small amount of nuts, which can help stabilize blood sugar levels.
+Incorporate fiber-rich foods like chia seeds, flaxseeds, or a small serving of oats to help moderate blood sugar levels.

-Limit the portion of coconut water and papayas to reduce the total sugar intake.
+Limit the portion size of coconut water and papayas to avoid excessive sugar intake and manage the overall carbohydrate load.

 Opt for Whole Foods